finos/legend-studio/.changeset/lucky-pots-camp.md

 '@finos/legend-studio': patch
 ---

+pr: 193
-check joins in included databases
+Check for joins in included databases.